 He hoa pūmau a Wai rātou ko Kuini, ko Kapua, ko Hare.
 Ka kitea e rātou tētahi taonga rite nei ki te ngata moana tōna hanga kua whakairohia ki te kōwhaiwhai.
 Mōhio tonu rātou he taonga ātahu, he taonga whai tūmatarau tēnei.
 Ka heria e rātou ki te moana, ka tukuna ki te wai.
 I konei, ka pakaru mai ki ngā wāhanga e whā.
 Ia wāhanga he ātahu.
 Mau ana i a rātou ēnei taonga, kua uhia rātou ki te mauri o taua taonga ātahu.
 Kua tū māia, kua tū pakari te tokowhā nei i roto i ā rātou mahi kapa haka.
 Ko te tino kaupapa o tēnei pukapuka, he āwhina i te kaipānui ki te whakawhanake i ōna pūkenga pānui i te kupu.

-He Hoa Pūmau focuses on a group of four friends, Wai, Kuini, Kapua and Hare, all aged between 9 and 10.
+He Hoa Pūmau focuses on a group of four friends – Wai, Kuini, Kapua and Hare, all aged between nine and ten.
 They find a strange object like a chunky sea slug with kōwhaiwhai patterns etched into it.
 It has magical power, as it fills them with a sense of warmth when they hold it.
 The friends take the object to the beach and submerge it in water.
 It opens to reveal a taonga that separates into four magical pieces, and they each take one.
-The wear their taonga to a kapa haka competition, and they feel its magical power giving them confidence as they perform.
-The purpose of this book is to help readers graduate from picture books to more text heavy chapter books
+They wear their taonga to a kapa haka competition, and they feel the magical power giving them confidence as they perform.
+The purpose of this book is to help readers graduate from picture books to more text-heavy chapter books

 He Hoa Pūmau